Acacia bivenosa: Description

-Taxonomy
+Taxonomy and naming

-The species was first formally described by the botanist Augustin Pyramus de Candolle in the work Leguminosae.
-Prodromus Systematis Naturalis Regni Vegetabilis.
-Synonyms for the species include Acacia elliptica, Acacia binervosa, Acacia bivenosa var. borealis and Acacia bivenosa subsp. bivenosa.
-It was briefly reclassified as Racosperma bivenosum in 2003 by Leslie Pedley before being reverted to the current name in 2006.
+Acacia bivenosa was first formally described in 1825 by the botanist Augustin Pyramus de Candolle in his Prodromus Systematis Naturalis Regni Vegetabilis.
+The specific epithet (bivenosa) means 'full of two veins', referring to the phyllodes.

 A group of Acacia known as the A. bivenosa group of plants with similar features contains 12 species including; A. ampliceps, A. bivenosa, A. cupularis, A. didyma, A. ligulata, A. rostellifera, A. salicina, A. sclerosperma, A. startii, A. telmica, A. tysonii and A. xanthina.

+The Kurrama peoples know the plant as murrurpa, murrurbaor and morama, the Panyjima call it mururru, the Nyangumarta mururr and the Jaru as burlmany.

 Distribution and habitat

-It is widespread in arid areas of northern Australia.
-It is common in the Pilbara and Kimberley regions of Western Australia.
-Also found in the Northern Territory and western Queensland, north of 25°S, with an outlier on Dorre Island, Shark Bay, Western Australia.
+Two-nerved wattle is widespread in arid areas of northern Australia.
+It is common in the Carnarvon, Central Kimberley, Central Ranges, Dampierland, Gascoyne, Great Sandy Desert, Little Sandy Desert, Ord Victoria Plain, Pilbara, Tanami and Yalgoobio bioregions of Western Australia and the Northern Territory.
+It is also found in western Queensland, north of 25°S, with an outlier on Dorre Island, Shark Bay, Western Australia.
 It grows in various kinds of soils, including coastal sand, on rocky hills and gullies, in shrubland and open woodland, and is often associated with spinifex.

+Conservation status

+Acacia bivenosa is listed as of "least concern" by the Queensland Government Department of Environment and Science.

 Uses

 The bush can be heavily grazed by stock, especially as a seedling.
 Indigenous Australians used to find edible grubs from around the roots.
 It is often used in land rehabilitation as a primary colonizer.

-It is commercially available in seed form for garden planting in dry environments.